j-hoppe/QUniBone/README.md

 Source files special to only one bus are marked with suffix "_u" respective "_q".

-The "UNIBUS" part of project "QUniBone" is identical with  UniBunder heavy development.
+The "UNIBUS" part of project "QUniBone" is now the active development branch of project [UniBone](https://github.com/j-hoppe/UniBone).

-The "QBone" part of project "QUniBone" is under heavy development.
+The "QBUS" part of project "QUniBone" is under heavy development.

 See [project page at retrocmp.com](http://retrocmp.com/projects/unibone/).